 Key Takeaways

-Until May 2025, comparing semaglutide and tirzepatide meant looking at separate clinical trials with different patient populations, different endpoints, and different timeframes.
-You could compare numbers, but the comparison was indirect.
+Until May 2025, comparing semaglutide and tirzepatide meant pulling from clinical trials that enrolled different patients and weren't measuring the same things over the same period.
+You could line up the numbers, but the comparison was always indirect.
 That changed with SURMOUNT-5.

 The clinical trial data on this page comes from studies of FDA-approved brand-name medications (Wegovy®, Zepbound®, Ozempic®, Mounjaro®).
 Compounded versions of both semaglutide and tirzepatide are also prescribed through telehealth providers at lower cost, but they have not been through these clinical trials and are not FDA-approved.
 For more on what that means and how to evaluate compounded options, see our guide to compounded GLP-1 safety.